liscovich/functional-specs/popper_functional_specifications.md

 The following information is not affiliated with experiment metadata:

 - Previous trials: Each time a trial is run using this experiment, the trial number and individual who ran the trial should be listed with a timestamp.
 - Discussion: Users can leave comments about a trial.
 For the first prototype, DISQUS or something similar can be used.
-The comment should be accompanied by the person's Gravatar photo, name linking to his or her Popper account, and a timestamp.
+The comment should be accompanied by a name linking to his or her Popper account and a timestamp.

 ## <a name="RSCreate_Trial_ES">Create Trial Form</a>